-Synchronous motors are a type of electric AC motor.
-Its speed of rotation is constant and depends on the frequency of the voltage of the electrical network to which it is connected and the number of pairs of poles of the motor, the speed is known as "synchronous speed".
+Synchronous motor is a type of alternating current motor.
+The speed of rotation (synchronism speed) is constant and is synchronized with the frequency of the electrical voltage to which it is connected and the number of pairs of poles of the motor.

 The mathematical expression that relates the speed of the machine with the mentioned parameters is:

-- f: frequency of the network to which the machine is connected (Hz)
+f: frequency of the electrical network to which the machine is connected (Hz)

-- P: Number of pairs of poles the machine has
+P: Number of pairs of poles that the machine has

-For example, if you have a four-pole machine (2 pairs of poles) connected to a 50 Hz network, the machine will operate at 1,500 rpm
+For example, if you have a four pole machine (2 pole pairs) connected to a 50 Hz electrical current, the rotor rotates at 1,500 rpm.